Protecting the Skin Barrier, woman, skin

 1. In addition to allowing the absorption of beneficial substances, the skin barrier effectively prevents the penetration of harmful substances.

-2. The lipid matrix and structural components of the stratum corneum form a formidable barrier that repels water and blocks the entry of irritants, allergens, and pathogens.
+2. The lipid matrix and structure of the stratum corneum create a strong barrier.
+This barrier repels water and keeps out irritants, allergens, and germs.

-3. This protective function shields the skin from environmental aggressors such as pollutants, UV radiation, and microbial agents, reducing the risk of skin damage and infections.
+3. This protective function keeps the skin safe from harmful things like pollution, UV rays, and germs.
+It helps lower the risk of skin damage and infections.

 Factors Compromising Skin Barrier